Consumer Experience Reports in home and community care

 We commenced pilot testing of the draft questions in November 2018.
-The pilot testing will evaluate the validity, comprehensibility and test-retest reliability of the questions.
-This phase will help us determine the most effective method (or mixture of methods) for capturing consumers’ experiences.
+The first phase of pilot testing evaluated the validity, comprehensibility and test-retest reliability of the questions.

 While consumer participation in the pilot will be voluntary, we aim to include a broad sample of respondents to ensure the representation of consumers from culturally diverse backgrounds and those living in metropolitan, rural and remote locations.

-For updates on the development of CERs in home and community aged care, please subscribe to our newsletter.
+For updates on the development of CERs in home and community aged care, please subscribe to our Quality Bulletin newsletter.